CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/teams.md

 3. Look for the `token` cookie.
 4. Copy and paste the token value into jwt.io.
 5. The last group is the username.
-6. Omit `group:` to find the username Kubecost requires for teams.
+6. Omit `group:` to find the username nOps requires for teams.